Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 All solid human and pet waste must be carried out!
 The National Park Service did a study on urination concluding that “the solution to pollution is dilution”; so, as we travel down river, we “pee” into the river or in the wet sand along the river.
 Because of our concern for the impact that we contribute by being both users and outfitters on our favorite rivers, we rent portable river toilet systems (“groovers”) for all of our multi-day trips.
 They are convenient and easy to use.
 We will go over their set-up and use with you when you arrive at the shop.
 You will need to bring your own toilet paper.
 When feasible, place the toilet near the river’s edge to encourage urination in the river unless there is adequate groover volume to urinate in the toilet.
 The number of containers needed is dependent on the number of people and the length of the trip.
 It is easy to contain about 50 uses in a container measuring 2,000 cubic inches.

-A fire pan is mandatory and is required for all wood or charcoal fires and one can be provided for you with your boat rental.
+A fire pan is mandatory to have on your river trip (even if there is a fire ban in effect) and is required for all wood or charcoal fires.
+One will be provided for you with your boat rental.
 This will replace the use of fire rings or pits.
 To prevent scorching of the ground beneath the fire pan, elevate it slightly by placing it on several small rocks taking care that it is well balanced and will not tip over while in use.
 All of your fires must be contained within the fire pan and all remains packed out.
-Please make sure that your fire is completely extinguished before disposing of the ash and coals in a plastic garbage bag.
+Please make sure that your fire is completely extinguished with water before disposing of the ash and coals in a plastic garbage bag.
 We would like to encourage you to bring a camp stove and use if for most, or all of, your cooking.
 Dead and down wood provides habitat for many creatures and can add to the scenic qualities of campsites.
 So, it is best to purchase firewood in town or we have some for sale as well.
 Know if there is a current fire ban in effect!

 Please, pack out everything you pack in.
 Leave no trace of your stay! www.lnt.org